gosquadron/squadron/docs/gettingstarted.rst

     dev-01.nyc.example.com # Only matches the machine with that name dev-#.example.com      # Matches all dev machines
     #-db#.example.com      # Matches all database machines
     #                      # Matches all machines

 Node files look like this::

     $ cat #
     {
         "env":"dev",
-        "services":["apache2"]
+        "services":["website"]
     }

-Any node will run apache2 in the dev environment for this example.
+Any node will run website in the dev environment unless overridden by another, more specific node file.
+All node files that match are sorted by length ascending, and applied in that order.

 Testing your changes locally
 ----------------------------